Tranquility2/python-design-patterns/docs/behavioral_design_patterns/strategy.md

-# **Strategy design pattern**
+# **Strategy Design Pattern**

 A Toolbox for Algorithms, Switching on the Fly

-> In essence, the Strategy design pattern empowers your program to be like a master chef, wielding a toolbox of algorithms and choosing the right tool for the job, adapting effortlessly to any situation.
+> In essence, the Strategy Design Pattern empowers your program to be like a master chef, wielding a toolbox of algorithms and choosing the right tool for the job, adapting effortlessly to any situation.

+---

 ## Workflow